 One major exception to the one and a half times overtime pay rule is when employees receive a salary, rather than hourly computation of pay, but are not exempt from overtime pay.
 In this case the employee receive a flat rate of pay per week regardless of the number of hours worked.
 Just because the employee receives a salary does not make her exempt from overtime pay.
 She still receives overtime pay for each hour worked over forty hours in each work week.
 The major difference is that the employee only receives half the regular rate of pay for each hour of overtime.

 If your brain hurts right now, just remember you’re not alone.
-These calculations often make my head hurt, too.
 There are lots of payroll administrators and even employment lawyers who do not fully understand these rules.

 Common ways employers avoid paying overtime pay you have earned in Texas